 I discovered my offender played in a softball league on Tuesdays (aren’t smaller towns great?).

-“Crestfallen” has always been a favorite word of mine and I believe I witnessed its living definition at that moment.
+“Crestfallen” has always been another favorite word of mine and I believe I witnessed its living definition at that moment.

 “I’ll get that money to you this week, I promise.”
 Was volunteered.